After nearly 150 years, the Greatest Show on Earth takes its final bow

-The clowns, animal acts and acrobats of the storied Ringling Bros and Barnum & Bailey Circus are taking their final bow at an arena outside New York City on Sunday in the final performance of the Greatest Show on Earth after nearly 150 years.
+The clowns, animal acts and acrobats of the storied Ringling Bros and Barnum & Bailey Circus are taking their final bow at an arena outside New York City on Sunday in the farewell performance of the Greatest Show on Earth after nearly 150 years.

 Capping a legacy that stretches back to the legendary 19th century showman P.T.
-Barnum, the circus bids farewell at a series of shows this weekend at newly refurbished Nassau Coliseum in Uniondale on New York’s Long Island.
-A worldwide audience will watch the last show on Sunday evening via a live stream on the Ringling website.
+Barnum, the circus bids adieu at a series of shows this weekend at newly refurbished Nassau Coliseum in Uniondale on New York’s Long Island.

+The final show on Sunday evening was a sell-out and a worldwide audience can watch the event via a live stream on the Ringling website.

 The finale, announced by parent Feld Entertainment Inc in January, comes a year after the company bowed to pressure from animal rights activists and agreed to stop using elephants in its performances.
 A featured attraction for more than a century, the elephants had come to symbolize the Ringling Bros brand.